 The West gate is mostly used by locals and is known to have some of the longest lines throughout the day, except early in the morning since most Indians only start coming in after 10 am.
 The Western Gate is also known as the “Great Gate”.
 Back in 1981 we likely used the West gate with main road access for buses.

-The southern gate is less used and can be a good option for quicker entry.
-This southern gate is also known as the “Main Entrance” and is located near the heart of the bazaar.
-This was the site of the ancient Taj Ganji, originally a bazaar and caravanserai, only traces of which are still preserved.
-We used the South gate in 2017 hoping for a quick entry and yet it took a few hours.
+Historically, the South Gate was known as the “Main Entrance” and is located near the heart of the bazaar.
+This was the site of the ancient Taj Ganji, originally a bazaar and caravanserai, with only traces preserved.
+We used the South Gate in 2017, hoping for a quick entry, but it still took a few hours.
+The South Gate is now exit-only and closed to entry.

 Walk or Electric Transport to the Taj Mahal